covcom/300CEM/Weeks_(old)/Week_09_Graphics_and_animation/README.md

     }
     ```

-    In order to combine Fragment with ViewPager, you have to use a FragmentStatePagerAdapter, which is a subclass of android.support.v4.view.PagerAdapter.
+    In order to combine Fragment with ViewPager, you need to use a FragmentStatePagerAdapter, which is a subclass of android.support.v4.view.PagerAdapter.
 This is not to be confused with android.widget.Adapter, which is used to work together with AdapterView to achieve dynamic data binding.
 For FragmentStatePagerAdapter we need to override the two methods `getItem()` and `getCount()`.
 Note here the two Fragments will be created as soon as ViewPager becomes visible.
 This means that ordinary call-backs for Fragment such as `onPause()` etc. will not work!

     If you run the app now, you'll see two 'pages' that allows you to switch between each other using sliding